marouenbg/VFFVA/docs/install/index.md

 VFFVA.m is the MATLAB implementation that consists of a wrapper around the C version.

 ### Requirements
-+ Linux-based system.
++ Linux or macOS.

 + MATLAB

-+ IBM CPLEX 12.6.3. and above [Free academic version.](http://www.ibm.com/academic)
++ IBM CPLEX or GLPK (see C requirements above).

-+ OpenMP comes be default in the latest gcc version.
++ OpenMP comes by default in the latest gcc version.
+On macOS, install `libomp` via Homebrew.

-+ MPI through the OpenMPI 1.10.3 implementation.
++ MPI through the OpenMPI implementation.

 ### Installation